 Content marketing helps businesses prepare and plan for reliable and cost-effective sources of website traffic and new leads.
 Think about it -- if you can create just one blog post that gets a steady amount of organic traffic, an embedded link to an ebook or free tool will continue generating leads for you as time goes on.

-The reliable source of traffic and leads from your evergreen content will give you flexibility to experiment with other marketing tactics to generate revenue, such as sponsored content, social media advertising, and distributed content.
+The reliable source of traffic and leads from your evergreen content will give you the flexibility to experiment with other marketing tactics to generate revenue, such as sponsored content, social media advertising, and distributed content.
 Plus, your content will not only help attract leads -- it will also help educate your target prospects and generate awareness for your brand.

 Now, let's dive in to learn the specifics of how to create a content marketing plan.

-7 Steps for Creating a Content Marketing Strategy
+How to Create a Content Marketing Strategy

-1) Define your goal.
+1. Define your goal.

 What's your aim for developing a content marketing plan?
 Why do you want to produce content and create a content marketing plan?
-Know your goals before you begin planning, and you'll have an easier time determining what's best for your 2017 strategy.
+Know your goals before you begin planning, and you'll have an easier time determining what's best for your strategy.
 (Want help figuring out the right goals?
 Download this goal planning template.)

-2) Conduct persona research.
+2. Conduct persona research.

-To develop a successful plan, you need to clearly define your content's target audience -- also known as your "buyer persona."
+To develop a successful plan, you need to clearly define your content's target audience -- also known as your buyer persona.

 This is especially important for those who are starting out or are new to marketing.
 By knowing your target audience, you can produce more relevant and valuable content that they'll want to read and convert on.